EPDF-Extractor/indu-doc-transformer/CONTRIBUTING.md

 - Do not use special characters.
 Keep an eye on that if you use githubs autoname function for branches.

+## Commiting

+Commits must be fine grained to a certain change or feature and should not contain too much or too little changes.

+### Data Handling Constraint:

+DO NOT publish PDFs or XMLs originating from Mercedes and Eplan in the public repository.
+Any necessary handling of such data during internal development must be performed offline (including LLMs) or through secure, private channels.

 ## Writing Good Commit Messages

 ### Structure